scientific-python/specs/spec-0010/index.md

 ### Naming the Changelog File

-CHANGELOG, HISTORY, NEWS, or RELEASES are widely accepted names for changelog files.
+CHANGELOG, CHANGES, HISTORY, NEWS, or RELEASES are widely accepted names for changelog files.

 ### GitHub Releases